 How to Choose the Right Size for Wall Art

 The main goal when it comes to selecting the proper art size for your space is achieving balance—not too empty, and not too cluttered.
+The visual weight of a piece is crucial.
 Usually, your eye won’t fail you when it comes to intuitively discerning what looks good and what doesn’t, so trust what feels just right.

 • Need to fill in a tiny, vertical patch of wall in between a window and a bookshelf?
 Hang up a stack of cheeky mini prints.

 • Got a huge wall area to fill above your sectional?
-Opt for an oversized attention-grabbing abstraction.
+Opt for a few pieces of large art or an oversized attention-grabbing abstraction.

 A blank wall is a black canvas you can decorate in many ways, whether that be using multiple pieces of different sizes to create a gallery wall or choosing one art piece to fill up the space.